-My first monograph, on The Poetics and Politics of Alzheimer’s Disease Life-Writing, has come out in the Literature, Science and Medicine series of the Palgrave imprint; thanks to Wellcome Trust funding you can download it free from the publisher’s page.
+My first monograph, on The Poetics and Politics of Alzheimer’s Disease Life-Writing (2017), has come out in the Literature, Science and Medicine series of the Palgrave imprint; thanks to Wellcome Trust funding you can download it free from the publisher’s page.
 My second book, The Diseased Brain and the Failing Mind.
-Dementia in Science, Medicine and Literature of the Long Twentieth Century, will be published by Bloomsbury in Summer 2020.
-Thanks to Wellcome Trust funding also this monograph will be available open access.
+Dementia in Science, Medicine and Literature of the Long Twentieth Century (2020), is published in the Bloomsbury series Explorations in Science and Literature.
+Thanks to Wellcome Trust funding also this monograph is available open access.